 - Control the privileges of users as they apply to VMM.
-The following user default privileges are relevant to VMM: - Allow discovery requests - Allow power down of systems - Allow power on of systems - Allow shutdown of systems - Allow system create/modify/delete operations - · Limit user access to specific IBM Director groups, such as VMM Systems. - · Limit user access to the Virtual Machine Manager extension and its tasks.
+The following user default privileges are relevant to VMM: - Allow discovery requests - Allow power down of systems - Allow power on of systems - Allow shutdown of systems - Allow system create/modify/delete operations - Limit user access to specific IBM Director groups, such as VMM Systems. - Limit user access to the VMM extension and its tasks.

-For more information about user administration, see the IBM Director 4.20 System Management Guide.
+For more information about user administration, see the IBM Director System Management Guide.

-Using IBM Director command-line interface (DIRCMD) with VMM
+Use of IBM Director command-line interface (dircli) with VMM

-The IBM Director command-line interface (DIRCMD) can be used with VMM to perform these tasks without using IBM Director Console:
+The IBM Director command-line interface (CLI) can be used with VMM to perform these tasks without using IBM Director Console:

-- · List objects based on VMM object attributes - Create and delete VMM farms - Start and stop hosts in a VMM farm (Microsoft Virtual Server only) - · Create, register, unregister, and delete virtual machines - · Migrate one virtual machine or migrate all virtual machines on a host - Change the attributes of a virtual machine
+- List objects based on VMM object attributes - Create and delete VMM farms - Start and stop hosts in a VMM farm (Microsoft Virtual Server only) - Create, register, unregister, and delete virtual machines - Migrate one virtual machine or migrate all virtual machines on a host - Change the attributes of a virtual machine

-DIRCMD enables system administrators to use a command-line prompt to access, control, and gather information from IBM Director Server.
-Alternatively, system administrators can use DIRCMD in a script to perform a task automatically and confirm the task status through the use of exit codes.
+IBM Director CLI (dircli) enables system administrators to use a command-line prompt to access, control, and gather information from IBM Director Server.
+Alternatively, system administrators can use dircli in a script to perform a task automatically and confirm the task status through the use of exit codes.

-DIRCMD provides command-line support for VMM in two ways:
+IBM Director CLI provides command-line support for VMM in two ways: